thomas-crane/spearmint/docs/language-overview.md

 ### Objects

 The last primitive type in Spearmint is the object.
 Objects can be thought of as instances of classes, which will be discussed later.
 The important thing to remember is that if a variable is not one of the 3 aforementioned primitive types, then it *must* be an object.
 This has some implications that are discussed later.

+### Null (or the lack thereof)

+Spearmint does *not* have a `null` or `undefined` data type.
+To represent values that may not exist, Spearmint uses the `Maybe` type.
+This type will be discussed later, but it is important to keep in mind that all variables in Spearmint *must* have a value.

 ## Control flow